-It’s a long (four-hour) but luxuriouslystunningly beautiful drive from Phoenix to the Grand Canyon’s South Rim, so why not let someone else do the driving while you chill out and absorb the gorgeous views?
+It’s a long (four-hour) but luxurious and stunningly beautiful drive from Phoenix to the Grand Canyon’s South Rim, so why not let someone else take the wheel while you chill out and absorb the gorgeous views?
 This tour begins with a hotel pickup anywhere in metro Phoenix (including Scottsdale and Mesa) in an air-conditioned van.

 The flight lands at a scenic lookout point, where you’ll enjoy a leisurely picnic lunch before embarking upon a narrated driving tour along 30 miles of the canyon’s rim.
 After that, it’s back to your Phoenix hotel in comfort.